scotow/mego/README.md

 # mego 💾

-Mego is a simple [megatools](https://megatools.megous.com) command wrapper, allowing you to use the `megatools dl` command with a download list of links and add an auto-try tool.
+Mego is a simple [megatools](https://megatools.megous.com) command wrapper, allowing you to use the `megatools dl` command with a download list of links and adds an auto-try tool.

 ### Ideas

-Megatools is a collection of programs for accessing Mega.nz service from a command line of your desktop or server.
+Megatools is a collection of programs for accessing Mega.nz services from a command line of your desktop or server.

 #### Auto-retry